Login

 • Bona fide and Morph detection score distributions

-• APCER(t)/BPCER(t) curves, where t is the detection threshold
+• MACER(t)/BPCER(t) curves, where t is the detection threshold

-• DET(t) curve (the plot of BPCER against APCER)
+• DET(t) curve (the plot of BPCER against MACER)

 Terms and Conditions